awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 ## Semantic Segmentation Job Output<a name="sms-output-segmentation"></a>

 The following is the output manifest file from a semantic segmentation labeling job\.
-The value of the label for this job is a reference to a PNG file in an Amazon S3 bucket\.
+The value of the label for this job is a reference to a PNG file in an S3 bucket\.

-In addition to the standard elements, the metadata for the label includes a color map that defines which color is used to label the image, the class name associated with the color, and the confidence score for each color\.
+In addition to the standard elements, the metadata for the label includes a color map that defines which color was used to label the image, the class name associated with the color, and the confidence score for each color\.
 For more information, see [Semantic Segmentation Algorithm](semantic-segmentation.md)\.

 The red, italicized text in the examples below depends on labeling job specifications and output data\.